 The appellant argues that the mere difference in language, brought about by the 1943 amendment of the wartime presumption, signifies on its face an intent by Congress "to treat veterans of wartime service more favorably than those who served only in peacetime . . . by providing veterans of wartime service with a presumption of soundness that is more difficult for the government to rebut."
 Reply Br. at 5.
-The appellant also argues that this heightened standard is accomplished, at least "in part", by not allowing medical-judgment evidence, standing alone, to be sufficient evidence to rebut the wartime presumption, and that this is evidenced by the excision of the phrase "or medical judgment" from the wartime-presumption provision.
+The appellant also argues that this heightened standard is accomplished, at least "in part", by not allowing medical-judgment evidence, standing alone, to be sufficient evidence to rebut the wartime presumption, and that this heightened standard is evidenced by the excision of the phrase "or medical judgment" from the wartime-presumption provision.
 See Br. at 18; see also Reply Br. at 5.
-The appellant's argument fails for two reasons: First, the appellant provides no other evidence that his interpretation does, in fact, accurately reflect the will of Congress; and, second, a virtually identical argument regarding the construction of section 311 (there in terms of section 1111) has already been considered and rejected by the Court in Adams, 13 Vet.App. at 456.
+The appellant's argument fails for two reasons: First, he provides no other evidence that his interpretation does, in fact, accurately reflect the will of Congress; and, second, a virtually identical argument regarding the construction of section 1111 has already been considered and rejected by the Court in Adams v.
+Principi, 13 Vet.App.
+453, 456 (2000).

 Giving full effect to the 1943 change in language, it is clear that Congress created a standard for the wartime presumption that differs from the peacetime presumption.
-This standard ("clear and unmistakable evidence") is more difficult to meet than the peacetime-presumption standard of "where evidence or medical judgment is such as to warrant a finding that the disease or injury existed before acceptance and enrollment".
-There is no evidence of a clear Congressional intent to override the plain-meaning statutory language in section 311.
+This standard ("clear and unmistakable evidence") is more difficult to meet than the peacetime-presumption standard of "where evidence or medical judgment is such as to warrant a finding that the disease or injury existed before acceptance and enrollment."
+Reg.
+I(a), Part II, para.
+I(b), 38 U.S.C.A. app. ch.
+12. Furthermore, there is no evidence of a clear congressional intent to override the plain-meaning statutory language in section 1111.

 The clearly expressed purpose of the 1943 amendment to the wartime presumption was to extend this presumption to veterans of World War II.
 See H.R.
 Rep. No. 78-463 (1943), reprinted in 1943 U.S.C.C.A.N.
 2159, 2160 ("[s]ections 9 to 13, inclusive, contain provisions applying to World War II veterans, the presumption of soundness and rebuttable presumption of service connection for chronic diseases"); see also Pub.
 L. No. 78-144 (1943) (codified as 38 U.S.C. app. ch.
 12).
 This was done because eligibility for the wartime presumption was strictly limited to only those veterans of the specifically enumerated wartime service, which did not, at that time, include service during World War II.
 See ibid.
-The legislative history does not address the addition of the term "clear and unmistakable evidence" and the excision of the term "medical judgment".
+The legislative history does not address, however, the addition of the term "clear and unmistakable evidence" and the excision of the term "medical judgment".
 Given the preexisting difference in treatment of the presumptions for wartime versus peacetime veterans (i.e., qualifying service of 90 days versus six months), it seems reasonable to conclude, as the appellant argues, that this change was made with the purpose of providing veterans of wartime service with a presumption that is more difficult to rebut.